-Council encourages all pet owners to be responsible for their pet's actions.
+We encourage all pet owners to be responsible for their pet's actions.
 Pets are referred to as 'companion animals'.

-Council officers will impound dogs when they are found straying.
+Our officers will impound dogs when they are found straying.
 First priority is to return the dog home after contacting the owner if the dog is identified by a collar and tag and/or microchip.